Oh, I didn't know my golden EIB microphone was on.

 So when we went in, he was not there, but lo and behold, we found his tax return there.

-And upon opening it, I saw that this individual had made an income of three thousand dollars legally that year um not to include you know any money he made from drug dealing or from the merchandise that he stole from others and sold it which of course would be unreported.
+And upon opening it, I saw that this individual had made an income of $3,000 legally that year, not to include any money he made from drug dealing or from the merchandise that he stole from others and sold it.

-I think that there that young people are seeing a trend there that they don't feel like like hard work is is paying off and they don't feel that they feel that they could do just as well by sitting at home and and collecting some sort of assistance yesterday.
+I think that young people are seeing a trend there that they don't feel like hard work is paying off.

-We had two stories yesterday Jess on how in Connecticut and New York respectively you can earn thirty three and fifty thousand dollars a year tax free accessing all of the various duplicated a hundred and twenty six welfare assistance programs.
+had two stories yesterday, Jess, on how in Connecticut and New York, respectively, you can earn $33 and $50,000 a year tax-free accessing all of the various duplicate 126 welfare assistance programs.

 Correct.

-You knew that you you you know what your future earning possibility is and there's no question you're gonna run into people that do far better than you do breaking the law.
+And there's no question you're going to run into people that do far better than you do breaking the law.

 And they're not going to get caught in many cases.